build-summer-2025/async-final-project-neon-ashleydeleon/README.md

 ## Why did I chose this dataset?

 I chose the California Social Determinants of Health (SDOH) dataset because California’s unique socioeconomic landscape---from newly wealthy tech billionaires to working-class families---offers an interesting case study in healthcare equity.
 While these groups live different realities, both share the universal need for quality healthcare that addresses their specific needs.
 The dataset captures critical factors such as demographics, uninsured populations, healthcare provider access, and environmental influences like air quality, all of which can shape health outcomes.
-This set of variables allows for a nuanced analysis of how social determinants can impact healthcare access and utilization across California’s diverse communities, highlighting disparities and guiding data-driven policy solutions.
+These variables allow for a nuanced analysis of how social determinants can impact healthcare access and utilization across California’s diverse communities, highlighting disparities and guiding data-driven policy solutions.

 ## Progress
 - [ YES ] Picked dataset